telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/Captcha/README.md

 ## Sample Overview
-This area demonstrates how to integrate a Telerik Captcha component in ASP.NET MVC to prevent automated submissions.
-The sample includes server-side generation and validation of captcha images and audio, user input models, and AJAX-based refresh and validation endpoints.
-It provides a secure and user-friendly way to add anti-bot protection to forms.
+This area demonstrates how to implement CAPTCHA validation using the Telerik Captcha component in ASP.NET MVC.
+The sample shows image and audio CAPTCHA generation, server-side validation, and AJAX-based refresh functionality to prevent automated form submissions.

+Common techniques shown in this sample:
+- Generating CAPTCHA images and audio files using Telerik.Web.Captcha helper
+- Storing CAPTCHA text in server-side session
+- Implementing server-side validation of user input against CAPTCHA text
+- Handling AJAX-based CAPTCHA reset and validation events
+- Rendering CAPTCHA with image and audio accessibility options

 ---

-# Telerik.Examples.Mvc
+UI for ASP.NET MVC Examples

 This repo contains a collection of Telerik UI for ASP.NET MVC examples.
 They are located in the Area folder of the project for convenience to the user.
 The provided samples: